 In case of wireline access, independent of whether SMF received an interface identifier in the PDU Session Establishment Request message or not, the SMF includes the SMF link local address in the PDU Session Establishment Accept message.

-NOTE 2: The SMF link local address is needed by the W-AGF to support procedures towards the FN-RG defined in BBF WT-456 [9].
+NOTE 2: The SMF link local address is needed by the W-AGF to support procedures towards the FN-RG defined in BBF TR-456 [9].